SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-If a subclass initializer performs no customization in phase 2 of the initialization process, and the superclass has a zero-argument designated initializer, you can omit a call to ``super.init()`` after assigning values to all of the subclass's stored properties.
+If a subclass initializer performs no customization in phase 2 of the initialization process, and the superclass has a synchronous, zero-argument designated initializer, you can omit a call to ``super.init()`` after assigning values to all of the subclass's stored properties.
+If the superclass's initializer is asynchronous, you need to write ``await super.init()`` explicitly.

 This example defines another subclass of ``Vehicle``, called ``Hoverboard``.
 In its initializer, the ``Hoverboard`` class sets only its ``color`` property.